XTransfer Launches Industry-First Whitepaper on Unified Global B2B Trade Settlement and Risk Control Network

 As to the pricing principles, X-Net adopts an inclusive commercial model in which approximately 90% of value is returned to SMEs through competitive fees, with the remaining portion shared among ecosystem partners to support sustainable network development.

 "The future belongs to networks, not silos," said Bill Deng, Founder and CEO of XTransfer.
-"We invite financial institutions and industry partners worldwide to work with us to reshape the global trade settlement landscape, so businesses of all sizes can compete fairly in the global economy."
+"We invite financial institutions and industry partners worldwide to work with us to reshape the global trade settlement landscape."

 The issuer is solely responsible for the content of this announcement.